 (a) Construction Engineering shall include establishing the survey points and survey centerlines; finding, referencing, offsetting the project control points; running a horizontal and vertical circuit to check the accuracy of given control points.
 Establishing plan coordinates and elevations marks for culverts, slopes, subbase, subsurface drains, paving, subgrade, retaining walls, and any other stakes required for control lines and grades; and setting vertical control elevations, such as footings, caps, bridge seats and deck screed.
-The Contractor shall be responsible for the preservation of the Department's project control points (traverse points or benchmarks) needed for construction.
+The Contractor shall be responsible for the preservation of the Department's project control points and benchmarks.
+The Contractor shall establish and preserve any temporary control points (traverse points or benchmarks) needed for construction.
 Any project control points (traverse points) or benchmarks conflicting with construction of the project shall be relocated by the Contractor.
 The Contractor as directed by the Engineer must replace any or all stakes that are destroyed at any time during the life of the contract.
 The Contractor shall re-establish centerline points and stationing prior to final cross-sections by the Engineer.
 The Vertical Control error of closure shall not exceed 0.05 ft times [Square root of number of miles in the level run] (0.01 m times [square root of number of kilometers]).
 The Horizontal Control accuracy ratio shall not exceed an error of closure of 1 foot per 20,000 feet (1 meter per 20,000 meters or 1:20,000) of distance traversed prior to adjustment.